 Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 My father’s fatal heart attack brought a weird peace to our Chinatown apartment.
 Yet, the tough-love patriarch still lived on in my head.
 I was 19, and clueless about making my own choices.
-There was only one thing to do.
+Eventually, I found my path.
+But in that moment, there was only one thing to do.

 I decided to become an accountant.

-Hey, someone had to run Dad’s accounting office.
-It was a ghetto Chinatown storefront, with a few desks on the ground floor of a creaky tenement building.
+My Dad’s accounting office was a ghetto Chinatown storefront — a few desks on the ground floor of a creaky tenement building.
 Mom took over day-to-day duties.
 Unfortunately, I also had a new role.

 In desperation, I took a journalism course to boost my grades.
-I learned that journalists got paid to ask nosy questions.
+I learned that journalists got paid to ask nosy questions and write stories.
 An interesting concept for a girl raised to be seen and not heard.
 That first journalism class led to another.
 Then, another.
 The As started rolling in.

 The right to write

 During senior year, I interned at The Village Voice, America’s legendary, alternative weekly.
 The paper operated from a Greenwich Village outpost barely a mile north of Chinatown.
 But culturally, I was a world away.
-My semester there made me a woman.
+Interning there for a semester showed me new options for feeling, thinking and being a young woman.

 The in-your-face newspaper was all about social change.
-Its pages celebrated profanity, nudity, sex, drugs, post-punk music and crazy experimental art.
-Back then, the paper also made news with exposés about rotten landlords and political corruption.
+Its pages celebrated profanity, nudity, sex, drugs, post-punk music and crazy, experimental art.
+Back then, the paper also made news with exposés about evil landlords and political corruption.